 However, some industries require 24/7 manufacturing or customer service.
 Also, some employees desire greater flexibility than provided by this model.
 Again, California has been a leader in developing laws to address both sets of needs.

-To satisfy the needs of recruits and employees while still keeping labor costs at a reasonable and predictable level—and thereby remain competitive—California employers have availed themselves of California Labor Code §511, which allows them to define alternative workweeks and workdays under certain conditions.
+To satisfy the needs of recruits and employees while still keeping labor costs at a reasonable and predictable level—and thereby remaining competitive—California employers have availed themselves of California Labor Code §511, which allows them to define alternative workweeks and workdays under certain conditions.
 An employer is allowed to change its defined workweek or workday if the change is intended (at the time) to be permanent.
 It is not necessary for all classes of employees to have the same workweek or workday.
-However, employees on public works and those in agricultural occupations subject to IWC Order 14 (PDF) are not eligible for alternative workweeks.
-Certain employers with collective bargaining agreements are not subject to the California regulations concerning alternative workweeks.
+However, employees on public works and those in agricultural occupations subject to IWC Order 14 are not eligible for alternative workweeks.
+Certain employers with collective bargaining agreements are not subject to all of the requirements of the California regulations concerning alternative workweeks.

-Generally, overtime is based on an employee working more than eight hours in a 24-hour period (or in excess of an established alternative workweek).
+Generally, overtime pay is required in California whenever an employee works more than eight hours in a workday (or in excess of an established alternative workweek) or more than 40 hours in a workweek or during the first eight hours during the seventh consecutive day worked in the same workweek.
+Employees earn double time if they work more than 12 hours in a day or more than eight hours on the seventh consecutive day worked in the workweek.
 It is possible under a properly established alternative workweek for an employee to work more than eight hours a day and still be compensated—without overtime—at the regular rate of pay for the extra hours.

 - The alternative workweek may not require more than 10 hours of work per day.